DataFire/Integrations/integrations/generated/payrun/README.md

 * output [PaySchedule](#payschedule)

 ### GetEmployeesFromPaySchedule
-Gets links to all employees included in the specified pay schedule.
+Gets links to all employee revisions that have ever existed in the specified pay schedule.

 ```js